yokodotcool/yokodotcool.github.io/_posts/2016-06-30-your-nyc-guide.md

 ---
 title: Yoko’s guide to NYC

+last_updated:
-permalink: "/your-nyc-guide"
+permalink: "nyc-guide"
+published: true

+categories:
+- projects

-tags: ongoing featured
+tags:
+- new york city
+- maps
 ---

 Oh, hi!
 I heard you might be visiting New York City sometime soon.
 That’s great!
 I’m biased, but I think NYC is one the most amazing cities in the whole wide world, a cultural capital, and an essential visit to any traveler.
 You’ll find plenty to do here—so much in fact, that you’ll likely have to come back another time.